-A graduate of the Parsons School of Design, Victor began illustrating in 1974 for THE NEW YORK TIMES while still a student and has never looked back since.
+A graduate of the Parsons School of Design in New York City, 1975, Victor began illustrating in 1974 for THE NEW YORK TIMES while still a student.
 His humorous caricatures and illustrations have been commissioned by major magazines, newspapers, advertising agencies, and book publishers, both national and international and his clients have included TIME INC., NEWSWEEK, ROLLING STONE, THE WALL STREET JOURNAL, ESQUIRE, GQ, MEN’S JOURNAL, THE WASHINGTON POST, OXFORD UNIVERSITY PRESS, HARPER COLLINS, ST, MARTIN’S PRESS, GROVE/ATLANTIC, SIERRA, OPERA NEWS, THE NATION, BOZELL, FOOTE CONE BELDING, OGILVY & MATHER WORLDWIDE, WERBEAGENTUR ROBERT PUTZ (Germany), PROCTOR & GAMBLE, MORTON SWINSKY PRODUCTIONS and JEFFREY RICHARDS ASSOCIATES (Broadway producers).
-Victor's illustrations accompanied the hilarious 'Sidespin' columns of David Feherty since he began writing for GOLF Magazine in the mid 90’s till the final entry in the March 2012 issue, and have been included in two volumes of Feherty’s collected writings published by RUGGEDLAND PRESS.
-His work with David has extended beyond the magazine pages to collaborations involving various Feherty initiated charities including raising funds for wounded veterans and youth in need.
-His work appeared monthly for almost 15 years on the front page of the THE NEW YORK OBSERVER and has recently returned to its issues.
+From the mid 90’s till the final entry in the March 2012 issue, Victor’s illustrations accompanied the hilarious David Feherty’s ‘Sidespin’ columns for GOLF Magazine and have been included in two volumes of Feherty’s collected writings originally published by RUGGEDLAND PRESS.
+His work with David has extended beyond the magazine pages to collaborations involving various Feherty initiated charities including raising funds for wounded veterans, via Feherty’s Troops First Foundation, and youth in need.
+His work appeared monthly for almost 15 years on the front page of the THE NEW YORK OBSERVER and, after a hiatus, has returned to its issues.
 Victor continues to relish his role as a frequent contributor of satiric images to the “National Affairs” section in ROLLING STONE magazine.

 Victor was part of a TROOPS FIRST FOUNDATION tour, “Operation LINKS”, of bases in Kuwait and Iraq during Thanksgiving week 2008, accompanying David Feherty and other golf pros, drawing soldiers and Marines, and sending the originals to family members before Christmas.
-He had the opportunities again to travel with TROOPS FIRST FOUNDATION during Thanksgiving week, 2010, to Marine bases in Helmand Province, Afghanistan, and in 2011 with TFF to Kuwait about which he blogged and posted drawings here on Drawger.com.
+He had the opportunities again to travel with TROOPS FIRST FOUNDATION during Thanksgiving week, 2010, to Marine bases in Helmand Province, Afghanistan, and in 2011 with TFF to Kuwait about which he blogged and posted drawings on Drawger.com.

 In August of 2011, Victor embedded as a combat artist with the 1-52nd Arctic Dustoff, an Army helicopter MEDEVAC unit in Kandahar, Afghanistan for two weeks accompanying the medic teams on missions recovering the wounded.
-In an article titled, “An American Artist in the Combat Zone” the illustrations along with his writing were featured in a GQ app for iPad in and later for GQ online in July, 2012.
+In an article titled, “An American Artist in the Combat Zone” the illustrations along with his writing were featured in a GQ app for iPad and later for GQ online in July, 2012.

-He and his wife, Terri Cole, a psychotherapist, life coach, and motivational speaker (www.terricole.com) have three grown and successful sons; Max, a VP of sales living in the Dallas, Texas area; Alex, an Emmy award winning illustrator/animator, and Ben (a Staff Sergeant in the USMCR) and, as of now, proud grandparents to Magnus, Joli, and Milo (thank you Max and Joyce).
-Victor and Terri live in the New York Berkshires.
+He and his wife, Terri Cole, a psychotherapist, life coach, and motivational speaker - www.terricole.com - have three grown and successful sons; Max, a sales entrepreneur living in the Dallas, Texas area; Alex, an Emmy award winning character designer/animator (Babadook, The Little Prince), and Benjamin (an accountant who is also a Staff Sergeant in the USMCR) and are, to date, proud grandparents to Magnus, Joli, and Milo (thank you Max and Joyce).
+Victor and Terri split their time between an apartment in the East Village, NYC, and their home in the New York Berkshires.